-Let's analyze the retail gasoline market in Louisville (i.e. we will be trying to predict how the Louisville market is affected by various events).
+We will be analyzing the retail gasoline market in Louisville (i.e. we will be trying to predict how the Louisville market is affected by various events).
 Below, you must determine how each of the five different events affect this market in terms of causing a shift or shifts in the demand and supply for retail gasoline in Louisville.
 Match each event below with the appropriate shift(s).
-E.g., if you believe that improved technology with gas pumps from "part a" causes a decrease in the Supply within the Louisville retail gasoline market, then your answer would be "D".
+E.g., if you believe that the increase in consumer income from "part a" causes a decrease in the Supply within the Louisville retail gasoline market, then your answer would be "D".